sagemath/trac_to_gh/Issue 2877.md

 There are valid uses for eval() and sage_eval(), it makes it much easier to parse output from  interfaces for example.

-It is difficult (if not impossible) to completely sanitize arbitrary input, but one should be able to be able to (say) write a backend that takes specific data, calls on Sage to process it, and then returns the result.
+It is difficult (if not impossible) to completely sanitize arbitrary input, but one should be able to (say) write a backend that takes specific data, calls on Sage to process it, and then returns the result.
 For example, I might want a webpage that uses Sage to compute Julia sets, and takes as input a complex number.
 That the following work is scary

 ```
 sage: CC("os.getpid()")